MicrosoftDocs/dynamics-365-unified-operations-public/core/organization-administration/overview-workflow-system.md

 [!include[banner](../includes/banner.md)]

-This article describes the workflow system in Microsoft Dynamics 365 for Operations.
+This topic describes the workflow system in Microsoft Dynamics 365 for Operations.

 What is workflow?
 -----------------